annot8/annot8-components/annot8-components-easyocr/README.md

 Two integration test suites are provided for testing the EasyOCR server but disabled by default.
 To run these, remove the `@Disabled` from the relevent test class.

-For the `LocalEasyOCRTest` the requirements must be insalled locally in order to run the server.
+For the `LocalEasyOCRTest` the requirements must be installed locally in order to run the server.

 > Note these are installed in the annot8 project [devcontainer](https://github.com/annot8/devcontainer).